Battle of Plymouth (1652): Battle

 Neither side lost a warship, but both sides suffered heavy casualties among their crews.
 The Dutch had about sixty dead and fifty wounded.
 The reports on the English losses differ: one set the number as high as seven hundred casualties including the wounded (most from the failed attack on the Vogelstruys), another mentioned 91 dead, among them Ayscue's flag captain Thomas Lisle.
 Rear-Admiral Michael Pack had a leg amputated and shortly afterwards died of the complications.
 The English spent one fireship.

 De Ruyter pursued the English fleet after its retreat.
-On the morning of the next day both forces transpired to be still close to each other and De Ruyter hoped by aggressively pursuing to capture some stragglers; several English ships were in tow and might well be abandoned if he pressed hard enough.
+On the morning of the next day both forces transpired to be still close to each other and he hoped by aggressively pursuing to capture some stragglers.
+Several English ships were in tow and might well be abandoned if he pressed hard enough.
 However, Ayscue, fearing for his reputation, on 17 August convinced the English council of war to again give battle if necessary and brought his entire force safely back to Plymouth on 18 August.
 De Ruyter then sent two warships to escort the merchant fleet through the Channel to the Atlantic.
 For a while he considered trying to attack the enemy fleet at anchorage in Plymouth Sound, but in the end decided against it as he did not have the weather gauge.
 Then hearing that General-at-Sea Robert Blake was sailing to the west with a superior force of 72, he chose to withdraw to the west and kept assembling incoming West Indies ships throughout September.
 On 15 September Blake had reached Portland and sent out a squadron of eighteen sail commanded by William Penn to intercept De Ruyter, but the latter escaped east along the French coast while Blake had been forced by a storm to seek shelter in Torbay.
 De Ruyter escorted twelve merchantmen safely to Calais on 22 September (2 October Gregorian calendar) when his supplies had nearly run out.
 Shortly afterwards nine or ten of the Dutch ships, among them De Ruyter's flagship the Kleine Neptunis, then had to return to port for repairs, probably because of insufficiently repaired damage from the battle.